brenomfviana/kheridiens-revenge/README.md

 #### History

-Qeridien lived in peace, but left his wife to do a major ninja mission.
+Qeridien lived in peace, but left his wife to complete a mission ninja mission.
 Returning to her house, which was all messed up, she saw only her head on the floor of the room, a zombie head.
 Anger took hold of his soul and swore to kill all the zombies on the face of the earth.

 ## Team